 At HubSpot, we re-created Mafia to fit in a Zoom call.
 We used a combination of the chat box, Slack, and turning off cameras to re-imagine the campfire classic in a virtual setting.

 One of the most fun remote team building events I've done with my team has been remote happy hour.
 It's an opportunity for your colleagues to get together and bond outside of work, remotely.

 At HubSpot, we use happy hours to foster a deeper relationship with team members.
 At one point, we even held a virtual wine tasting, where participants brought a glass of German wine and listened to a colleague explain how to taste for specific qualities, and pointed out things about wine that aren't common knowledge, like how to create air in a wine glass.

-Participants can bring any beverage they choose (tea, seltzer, or other non-alcoholic beverages should be encouraged as well), talk about what they've brought, and enjoy a relaxed atmosphere. happy hours are great because they can take place after the workday is done and offer a fabulous, relaxing opportunity to catch up with your team.
+Participants can bring any beverage they choose (tea, seltzer, or other non-alcoholic beverages should be encouraged as well), talk about what they've brought, and enjoy a relaxed atmosphere.

 5. Emoji Stories

 Using less than six emojis, begin to write a story in an instant message thread or the chat section of a video call.
 Then, one by one, your coworkers will add to that story using five more.
 You can keep going until every teammate has had a turn, or until you run out of ideas.

 To get the ball rolling, here's a potential story starter: 🏘⛈💡🚫 … what happens next to the neighborhood with no power during a storm?